iron-io/functions/docs/function-file.md

 `format` (optional) is one of the streaming formats covered at [function-format.md](function-format.md).

-`max_concurrency` (optional) is the maximum of hot containers to be started for a certain function.
+`max_concurrency` (optional) is the maximum of hot containers per node to be started for a certain function.
 It defaults to one per function.
 If you understand you need more processing power, make sure to raise this number.
 Keep in mind that if there is not available memory to execute the configured workload, it will fail to start new hot containers.